IvoSpasov/minesweeper/README.md

 # Minesweeper

-This is a JavaScript version of the popular Windows game Minesweeper.
+This is a JavaScript version of the popular Microsoft Windows game Minesweeper.

 ### Game Rules
 The rules are the same as in the original game: